 No power needed (for the digital versions)

 All the Select Pro and Superlock digital locks are using mechanical keypads, which means no power is needed to use them.
 They are all extremely easy to fit as well, which makes them the simplest way to gain keyless entry to your property.

 Simple and easy to use

 Both lock ranges are easy and simple to use and have a light-touch deadlocking and latching action.
 They are suitable for disabled and elderly people as a result.

 Multiple styles of handles available

 When choosing your lock, if it has been built to be used with a handle, you will have the choice of a variety of styles to go with your gate.
 Straight, levers, twisted, ornamental, are all various styles available for you to choose from.

 The design differences between the Select Pro and Superlock:

-The Superlock range also has a separate latch bolt and deadbolt, which is the more commonly seen design on the market.
+Both the Select Pro and the Superlock ranges have a separate latch bolt and deadbolt, which is the more commonly seen design on the market.
 These bolts are completely removable, which means you can take them off to slide the case and body of the lock in position on the gate and then secure the bolts to ensure a precise and simple fitting.